HOU - SEA

 • Which airlines offer Wi-Fi service onboard planes from Houston Hobby Airport to Seattle?

-Alaska Airlines, American Airlines, and Hawaiian Airlines offer inflight Wi-Fi service on the Houston Hobby Airport to Seattle flight route.
+Hawaiian Airlines, Alaska Airlines, and American Airlines offer inflight Wi-Fi service on the Houston Hobby Airport to Seattle flight route.

 • Which aircraft models fly most regularly from Houston Hobby Airport to Seattle?

-The Boeing 737-900 is the aircraft model that flies most regularly on the Houston Hobby Airport to Seattle flight route.
+The Boeing 737-900 Passenger/BBJ3 (winglets) is the aircraft model that flies most regularly on the Houston Hobby Airport to Seattle flight route.

-• Which is the best airline for flights from Houston to Seattle, Southwest or Delta?
+• Which is the best airline for flights from Houston to Seattle, Alaska Airlines or Southwest?

-The two airlines most popular with KAYAK users for flights from Houston to Seattle are Southwest and Delta.
-With an average price for the route of $428 and an overall rating of 8.0, Southwest is the most popular choice.
-Delta is also a great choice for the route, with an average price of $276 and an overall rating of 8.0.
+The two airlines most popular with KAYAK users for flights from Houston to Seattle are Alaska Airlines and Southwest.
+With an average price for the route of $387 and an overall rating of 8.0, Alaska Airlines is the most popular choice.
+Southwest is also a great choice for the route, with an average price of $418 and an overall rating of 8.0.

 • How does KAYAK find such low prices on flights from Houston Hobby Airport to Seattle?